Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 30° 40.27′ N, 81° 27.71′ W. Marker is in Fernandina Beach, Florida, in Nassau County.
-Marker is at the intersection of Centre Street and North 4th Street, on the right when traveling west on Centre Street.
+It is at the intersection of Centre Street and North 4th Street, on the right when traveling west on Centre Street.
 Touch for map.
 Marker is at or near this postal address: 401 Centre St, Fernandina Beach FL 32034, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-U.S. Post Office–Customs House-Courthouse (a few steps from this marker); The Lesesne House (within shouting distance of this marker); Nassau County Historic Courthouse (within shouting distance of this marker); Memorial United Methodist Church (about 500 feet away, measured in a direct line); Florida House (about 500 feet away); First Presbyterian Church (about 500 feet away); David L. Yulee (about 500 feet away); Phelan-Verot House Built Prior to 1866 (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: U.S. Post Office–Customs House-Courthouse (a few steps from this marker); The Lesesne House (within shouting distance of this marker); Nassau County Historic Courthouse (within shouting distance of this marker); Memorial United Methodist Church (about 500 feet away, measured in a direct line); Florida House (about 500 feet away); First Presbyterian Church (about 500 feet away); David L. Yulee (about 500 feet away); Phelan-Verot House Built Prior to 1866 (about 600 feet away).
 Touch for a list and map of all markers in Fernandina Beach.

 Regarding Post Office Lamp Posts.
 At the time marker was reported, one of the two lamp posts had been removed for addition repair.